MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 [![image](https://user-images.githubusercontent.com/1432195/53214462-88d46980-3601-11e9-908d-253a1bb940a8.png)](https://adaptivecards.io/designer)

 * **Sample Data Editor** - Specify sample data here to view the data-bound card when in "Preview Mode."
 There is a small button in this pane to populate the Data Structure from the existing sample data.
-* **Data Structure** - This is the structure of your sample data.
-Fields can be dragged onto the design surface to create a binding to them
 * **Preview Mode** - Press the toolbar button to toggle between the edit-experience and the sample-data-preview experience
 * **Open Sample** - click this button to open various sample payloads